CDJ64/softwareconstruction/instruction/classes-and-objects/classes-and-objects.md

 📖 **Required Reading**: Core Java for the Impatient Chapter 2: Object-Oriented Programming

 Classes are the primary programming construct for Java.
 A class contains fields and methods.
 Fields represent variables within the class and methods represent operations that the class performs.
 For example, if we had a class that represents a person, we might have a field called `name` that contains the person's name, and a method call `sayName` that outputs the name.
 An object is an instantiation, or instance, of a class that has been initialized to contain values.
-A class may also, have a constructor that provides the default values for the fields when the class is instantiated into an object.
+A class may also have a constructor that provides the default values for the fields when the class is instantiated into an object.

 ```java
 public class Person {